mucansu/RecipeApp/README.md

 This is the main repository for the Academy-Next-x projects!

 Let's keep it simple (KISS) and just create a folder for each project.

-This might end up being a huge repository, but let's face that problem in due time!
+This might end up being a huge repository, but let's face that problem in due time.

 Since this is a private and free repository, I can't protect the main branch.